Dear John Fluevog yellow-round toe-perfection-in-a-boot-boots I saw up in Vancouver last week,

 I have never understood why people enjoy running.
 And to be frank, I judge runners.
 Clearly it is coming from a jealous place inside of me, but I still judge them.
 It makes me feel better about myself (and the pint of Dulche De Leche ice-cream I regularly eat).
 What would possess a human being to lace up their tennis shoes and just ... run?

 I have not always been immobile.
 I have ran before.
 I vaguely remember 9th grade.
 Running around the grassy soccer field 5 times was equivalent to one mile.
 The coach would time us.
 Wanna know what I ran it in?
 I have no idea.
 I can't remember, because I HATE RUNNING.
-Wanna know what I do remember? braiding my friend Jessica's uber long hair,
+Wanna know what I do remember? braiding my friend Jessica's uber long hair, And dominating at grass haystack contests, And discussing my "top ten" list (a list of our top ten male crushes, in order of hottness).

 So that was then, and this is now.
 And not much has changed in the attitude-towards-running department.
 When I go to the gym I do the stair-climber & the elliptical & ANYTHING else besides the treadmill.